kyma-project/kyma-environment-broker/docs/contributor/03-20-eu-access.md

 Before attempting to provision Kyma clusters in the EU Access only regions, you must open a support ticket to have your GlobalAccountId added to the whitelist.

-If the GlobalAccountId for the provisioning request is not whitelisted, the Kyma Environment Broker responds with `http code 400` (Bad Request) and the message preconfigured in `management-plane-config`.
+If the GlobalAccountId for the provisioning request is not whitelisted, KEB responds with `http code 400` (Bad Request) and the message preconfigured in `management-plane-config`.
 The user gets the following message in the SAP BTP cockpit.
 ```yaml